ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 ## Installation

-Download the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In Generator` packages from the latest release assets.
+Download and install the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In Generator` packages from the latest release assets.

 > [!NOTE]
 > Please install the `InstrumentStudio Plug-In SDK` package before installing `InstrumentStudio